 This is why, regardless of the health of a relationship, we can request people forgo their inheritance but cannot write their right out of the will.
 Perhaps there is a lesson in this regarding how highly we should regard our ties of kinship as they are immutable.

-So our aim in creating our will should be to please Allah and do our best to fulfil our responsibilities (our ability to bequest 1/3 of our estate can enable us to do this effectively).
+So our aim in creating our will should be to please Allah and do our best to fulfil our responsibilities (our ability to bequeath up to 1/3 of our estate to non-inheritors and charitable activities can enable us to do this effectively).